 'Choose plants much more carefully, doing research into each one to check size and that it matches the conditions of your garden.
 A shrub or perennial that likes your garden’s soil and climate, and won’t out grow your space, will give you value for years, if not decades.'

-For those really looking to save the pennies, another top tip from Jack is to get stuck in and grow products for yourself.
-This is even possible in grassless garden ideas with the use of pots and vertical garden ideas like the one above.
+For those really looking to save the pennies, another top tip from Jack is to get stuck in and grow plants yourself.
+This is even possible in grassless garden ideas using pots and vertical garden ideas like the one above.

 ‘Of course, another way to save money in the garden is to grow most of the plants yourself from seeds or cuttings,’ he adds.
 ‘Coordinate with friends to do the same and between you, you’ll have a garden centre’s worth of plants to share.’

 Follow our guide to how to make compost for even bigger savings.

 'Always question if you really need lots of hard landscaping,' says Jack Wallington.
 'It's often the most expensive element in a garden.'

 There's also the option to do it yourself, rather than hire a professional landscaper — as this will no doubt save on garden landscaping costs.
 There are lots of books, online guides or even short construction courses to help you along.
 And most building materials are easy to find at garden centres and builders merchants.
 Just be prepared to get stuck in.

 Also, be sure to consult our garden landscaping ideas.

 10. Recycle materials

 The truth is, there may be no need to splash out on new pieces, as you might already have materials around your home and garden you can use for your garden makeover.
 It's also worth buying second-hand items to keep costs down, and looking at places like Facebook Marketplace and FreeCycle.